 ODP Corp.
 (ODP) Outpaces Stock Market Gains: What You Should Know

+Prior to today's trading, shares of the office supply retailer had gained 26.34% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 4.59% and the S&P 500's gain of 4.41% in that time.

-ODP will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.59, up 32.5% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.34 billion, down 6.62% from the prior-year quarter.
+Investors will be hoping for strength from ODP as it approaches its next earnings release.
+On that day, ODP is projected to report earnings of $1.59 per share, which would represent year-over-year growth of 32.5%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.34 billion, down 6.62% from the year-ago period.

-Any recent changes to analyst estimates for ODP should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for ODP.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-ODP is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ODP currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, ODP is holding a Forward P/E ratio of 7.48.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.96.
+Investors should also note ODP's current valuation metrics, including its Forward P/E ratio of 8.19.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.09.

-It is also worth noting that ODP currently has a PEG ratio of 1.09.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 1.68 based on yesterday's closing prices.
+Investors should also note that ODP has a PEG ratio of 1.2 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Miscellaneous was holding an average PEG ratio of 1.99 at yesterday's closing price.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 178, putting it in the bottom 31% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 200, which puts it in the bottom 22% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report